collapsed-stacks/startups/questions/12507/what-are-the-ways-to-advertise-a-new-desktop-software-in-2017.md

 - tagged: `software`, `advertising`
 - score: 1

-<p>Recently I've developed a program for desktop PC which creates backup of databases from site and saves it into numerous cloud storages with restore capability (call it Z). </p>
+Recently I've developed a program for desktop PC which creates backup of databases from site and saves it into numerous cloud storages with restore capability (call it Z).

-<p>After that I've decided to start software business and my first software must be Z, but I faced with problems:
-it's 2017 year on the street, now mobile and web applications are trendings, but desktop apps become a little bit outsiders.
-Where I can advertise my app (forums, sites, etc.), is this worth to use crowdfunding tools for advertise it, or exists a specific solution for desktop applications advertisement? </p>
+After that I've decided to start software business and my first software must be Z, but I faced with problems: it's 2017 year on the street, now mobile and web applications are trendings, but desktop apps become a little bit outsiders.
+Where I can advertise my app (forums, sites, etc.), is this worth to use crowdfunding tools for advertise it, or exists a specific solution for desktop applications advertisement?

-<p>Please, share your experience in promoting desktop application.</p>
+Please, share your experience in promoting desktop application.

-<p>Thank you for your advices and time.</p>
+Thank you for your advices and time.

-<p>P.S.
+P.S.
 Sorry if a selected hub for the question is wrong.
-The more acceptable i found only Freelancing hub.</p>
+The more acceptable i found only Freelancing hub.

 ## Answer 12523